 - Be able to digest and reduce information in the scientific literature and write a succinct report

-The Atmosphere: A Very Short Introduction, Palmer, Oxford University Press (Recommended as a short, accessible overview)
+The Atmosphere: A Very Short Introduction, Palmer, Oxford University Press (short overview).

 |Course organiser||Prof Paul Palmer

 |Course secretary||Miss Eilein Fraser